 Compared to on-site built homes, manufactured homes are lighter in general, an advantage in the context of earthquake ground motion, as seismic forces are proportional to the weight of architectural structures.
 These factory-built homes are built to resist the severe forces and shaking when transported on a permanent chassis from factory to site.
 The seismic performance of manufactured homes depends largely on the condition of the foundation and particularly on the connections between the home and the foundation, in accordance with Arash Nasseri, Ph.D. and Ehsan Kianirad, Ph.D. of AIR Worldwide.

 With Pier Approval by the State of California Department of Housing and Community Development, manufactured homes are installed onto a series of steel support piers, one of the most used earthquake restraint bracing systems (ERBS).

 The piers offer structural foundation and seismic bracing for any lateral forces caused by earthquakes.
-It is also important to secure the piers to their footings and main beams of the home, as shown below (Fig 2).
+It is also important to secure the piers to their footings and main beams of the home.
 These connections will prevent the home from jumping off the pier or footing during an earthquake.

 Alliance Manufactured Homes Installations has installed 75% of the new manufactured homes in the Greater Bay Area, accredited with over 5,000 new home installations.

 For more information on the safety of our manufactured homes, call (888) 874-8692 to speak with an agent today!

 Cabanatuan, Michael et al. No damage reported as 4.4 Berkeley quake rocks Bay Area.
 SFGate.
 4 Jan 2018.
 Web.
 26 Jan 2018. http://www.sfgate.com/bayarea/article/No-damage-reported-as-4-4-Berkeley-quake-rocks-12472837.php.